cuiyongbo/hello-world/my_wiki/computer_glossary/computer_terminology.rst

 Overclocking is the process making a computer component run at a higher speed than that specified by the manufacturer.
 The components that can be overclocked include the CPU, the memory and the video cards.

+**Golden hammer syndrome**

+do not go into the "Golden hammer" syndrome, or what some would describe as "When you have a hammer, everything else looks like a nail".

+A problem afflicting many IT projects which are constrained within a set of standardized tools.
+Over-simplified statements like "All data storage will go on the SQL database server", "Only vendor-supported, closed source software will be used" and so on.

+Vendors are the major perpetuators of this flawed idea, they sell their products under the promise that it can do anthing, will magically adapt to whatever customer sitting in front of them.
+This narrow-minded [狭隘] line of thinking prevents the discovery of creative, think-outside-of-the-box [打破常规，打破思维定势] solutions who unfortunately become burdened by the limitations of the imposed 'tools of choice'.